 - Requires only 1 patient visit (2-4 required for TST)

-- Reduced staff time and avoidance of unnecessary follow-up, additional tratment, and treatment due to false positive TST results2
+- Reduced staff time and avoidance of unnecessary follow-up, additional treatment, and treatment due to false positive TST results2

 Question 4.
-How do you interpret the QuantiFERON-TB Gold Plus?
+How do you interpret the QuantiFERON-TB Gold Plus report?

 An example of a QuantiFERON-TB Gold Plus report is shown below:

 Nil or Negative Control Tube (gray cap)

 The nil value comes from the negative control tube, which contains no additives; it is used to determine if the patient has a preexisting immune response (e.g., heterophile antibody effects or non-specific IFN-γ production), which could cause a false-positive reading on the test.

 For a test to be valid, the nil tube must have a value of ≤8.0 IU/mL.
 In the example cited above, the nil value (0.07 IU/mL) is well within the recommended range of ≤8.0 IU/mL.
 The nil tube value is subtracted from the values of the mitogen, TB1, and TB2 tubes for the final result of the respective tubes.

 The mitogen, or positive control, tube contains a mitogen (phytohemagglutinin-P), which is a non-specific stimulator of T-cells.
 It is used to assure that the patient’s T-cells are capable of producing IFN-γ and also serves as a control for correct blood handling and incubation.
 The mitogen tube is also used to detect false-negative readings.

 For a test to be valid, the mitogen tube must have an IFN-γ value at least 0.5 IU/mL higher than the value of the nil tube.
 This indicates that the test is functioning properly.